orbeon/orbeon-forms-doc/form-runner/component/section.md

 - `appearance` [SINCE Orbeon Forms 4.11]
   - `full`
     - the default appearance, as with Orbeon Forms 4.10 and earlier
-    - row menu
+    - iteration menu
-      - reordering of rows
+      - reordering of iterations
-      - insertion of rows at specific points
+      - insertion of iterations at specific points
-      - removing of specific rows
+      - removing of specific iterations
   - `minimal`
     - does not show the "+" button at the top left
-    - does not show the row menu and associated features
+    - does not show the iteration menu and associated features
     - instead just provides "Add another" and "Remove" links at the bottom

 ## Data format